looooo/pastix/docs/doxygen/chapters/Pastix_Install.md

 simple -9 10:10:10
 ```

-You setup is ready to play with Pastix.
-Please refer to section _How to
+You setup is ready to play with PaStiX.
+Please refer to section [How to
-to use PaStiX_ to get as best results as possible.
+to use PaStiX](todo.md) to get as best results as possible.